 Instructions

-- Using the 1 1/2 inch cookie scoop, drop cookie dough balls on the parchment lined baking sheets, about two inches apart.
+- Place the cookie dough balls on the parchment lined baking sheets, about two inches apart.

-- After the cookies have been baked and cooled, pair them generally about the same size cookies.
+- After the cookies have been baked and cooled, I will pair them together by size.
 This makes it easier when you’re ready to assemble your sandwiches.

-- Next, place the ice cream in a VitaMix blender or something similar.
-Add the frozen peaches and heavy whipping cream.
-Blend until smooth and creamy.1 8 oz peaches, 1/2 cup whipping cream
+- Next, place the ice cream in a Vitamix blender or something similar.
+Add the frozen peaches and a bit of heavy whipping cream.
+Blend until smooth and creamy.

-- Choose a cookie cutter the size of your baked cookies.
-To ensure a clean cut, rinse the cutter with cold water.
-Do this each time before you cut the ice cream.
+- Choose a circular cookie cutter the size of your baked cookies.

-- After cutting through, gently place your free hand underneath the wax paper and push up from the bottom to e sure you have a clean cut.
+- After cutting through, gently place your free hand underneath the wax paper and push up from the bottom to make sure you have a clean cut.

-- Put the cutter on the bottom of one of the cookies.
+- Put the circular ice cream and cookie cutter on the bottom of one of the cookies.

 - Using a spoon, push the ice cream from the cutter onto the cookie bottom.